tsgates/arch-wiki-markdown/wiki/Disk_Encryption.md

               ╠═══════╣         ╭┈┈┈┈┈╮
      sector 2 ║"???.."║         ┊ key ┊
               ╠═══════╣         ╰┈┈┬┈┈╯
-              ⁝       ⁝            │
+              :       :            │
               ╠═══════╣            ▼             ┣┉┉┉┉┉┉┉┫
      sector n ║"???.."║━━━━━━━(decryption)━━━━━━▶┋"abc.."┋ sector n
               ╠═══════╣                          ┣┉┉┉┉┉┉┉┫
-              ⁝       ⁝
+              :       :
               ╚═══════╝

               encrypted                          unencrypted
-         blockdevice or                          data in memory
+         blockdevice or                          data in RAM
            file on disk

 Similarly, on each write operation, all sectors that are affected must be re-encrypted complelety (while the rest of the sectors remain untouched).

+In order to be able to de/encrypt data, the disk encryption system needs to know the unique secret "key" associated with it.
+Whenever the encrypted block device or folder in question is to be mounted, its corresponding key (called henceforth its "master key") must be supplied.

+The entropy of the key is of utmost importance for the security of the encryption.
+A randomly generated byte string of a certain length, for example 32 bytes (256 bits), has desired properties but is not feasible to remember and apply manually during the mount.

+For that reason two techniques are used as aides.
+The first is the application of cryptography to increase the entropic property of the master key, usually involving a separate human-friendly passphrase.
+For the different types of encryption the #Comparison_table lists respective features.
+The second method is to create a keyfile with high entropy and store it on a medium separate from the data drive to be encrypted.

+Further reading:

+-   Wikipedia:Authenticated_encryption

 > Keys, keyfiles and passphrases

-In order to be able to de/encrypt data, the disk encryption system needs to know the unique secret "key" associated with it.
-This is a randomly generated byte string of a certain length, for example 32 bytes (256 bits).

-Whenever the encrypted block device or folder in question is to be mounted, its corresponding key (called henceforth its "master key") must be retrieved - usually from one of the following locations:
+The following are examples how to store and cryptographically secure a master key with a keyfile:

 -   stored in a plaintext keyfile